grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 # Manage the configuration of Grafana Mimir with Helm

-The `mimir-distributed` Helm chart provides a single interface to set Grafana Mimir [configuration parameters]({{< relref "../configure/reference-configuration-parameters/" >}}) and customize how Grafana Mimir is deployed on a Kubernetes cluster.
+The `mimir-distributed` Helm chart provides interfaces to set Grafana Mimir [configuration parameters]({{< relref "../configure/reference-configuration-parameters/" >}}) and customize how Grafana Mimir is deployed on a Kubernetes cluster.
 This document is about the configuration parameters.

 ## Overview